The Dallas spin off telling of the exploits of the lesser Ewing brother Gary and his neighbours…

-Basically it was a soap by the numbers.
+Basically, it was a soap by the numbers.
 But known more by me anyway for introducing us to the talents of Alec Baldwin and Nicollette Sheridan from Desperate Housewives (2004-12).
 To my surprise, Karen Allen also appeared in an early role.
-Baldwin..
-I’m sure needs no introduction.
-He was also known the man who stole the show in Rock of Ages (2012) and in puppet form in Team America (2004).
-Baldwin starred as Joshua, a long abandoned son and grown up, tele-evangelist.
+Baldwin… I’m sure needs no introduction.
+He was also known as the man who stole the show in Rock of Ages (2012) and in puppet form in Team America (2004).
+Baldwin starred as Joshua, a long-abandoned son and now a grown-up, tele-evangelist.

 Allen appearing in the first series pilot, as Don Murray’s daughter (and her youthful face now really dating this series).
 Allen was last seen on-screen by myself as Marion in Indiana Jones and the Crystal Skull (2008).
 Sheridan years later became my favourite character as superbitch Edie in the Desperate Housewives series.

 In this show, Sheridan kinda ironically crossing paths with the actress who would become Bobby’s new wife in the rebooted Dallas (2012), Brenda Strong.
 The best Desperate Housewives series being the one where she married Dastardly Dave (Neal McDonough).
 In this house, as we know him here as the Larry Hagman lookalike.